ekanata14/linux-webserver-setup/readme.md

+# WEBSERVER SETUP LINUX
+I made this notes to help me & you to setup simple webserver on linux.
+Hope this helps.

+If you have something to make this notes become powerful, don't hesitate to tell me.

-## Install nginx
+## Install nginx (Choose this, no need apache)
 sudo apt install nginx

-## Install Apache
+## Install Apache (Choose this, no need nginx)
-install apache2 = sudo apt install apache2
+sudo apt install apache2
-start apache = systemctl start apache2
+systemctl start apache2
-stop apache = systemctl stop apache2
+systemctl stop apache2
-checking apache status = systemctl status apache2
+systemctl status apache2

 ## Install PHP
 sudo apt update